svenha/kaldi-adapt-lm/README.md

 - Download pre-built Kaldi and KenLM: `bash 1-download-requirements.sh`
 - Download base model to adapt: `bash 2-download-model.sh en` (included models: 'en', 'de')
 - Edit text corpus inside `lm_corpus` folder or create a new one
-- Run adaptation: `bash 3-adapt.sh en` (use same language code as in previous step)
+- Start adaptation process: `bash 3-adapt.sh en` (use same language code as in previous step)
+- Wait for around 15min (RPi4, small language model)
 - Optional: `bash 4a-build-vosk-model.sh` (repackage model to use with Vosk-ASR)
 - Clean up with `bash 5-clean-up.sh` and copy the new model to your [STT server](https://github.com/SEPIA-Framework/sepia-stt-server)